ORNL/cpp-proposals-pub/D1673/blas_interface.md

 2. Users may expect BLAS semantics in a library that imitates BLAS functionality.
-These users will get unpleasantly surprising results (like `Inf` or `NaN` instead of zero).
+These users will get unpleasantly surprising results (like `Inf` or `NaN` instead of zero, if they set `alpha=0` and assume short circuiting).

+_Our preference_: Remove the special short-circuiting cases.

-We mitigate these disadvantages by offering both write-only and read-and-write versions of algorithms like `matrix_product`, whose BLAS versions take a `beta` argument.
+We mitigate the disadvantages by offering both write-only and read-and-write versions of algorithms like matrix-matrix multiply, whose BLAS versions take a `beta` argument.
 In our experience using the BLAS, users are more likely to expect that setting `beta=0` causes write-only behavior.
 Thus, if the interface suggests write-only behavior, users are less likely to be unpleasantly surprised.